RomlinGroup/Flatpack/datasets/README.md

 ## dataset.md

-[DATASET.md](https://dataset.md) is our Markdown template created to serve as a universal standard for capturing the essential characteristics of any dataset.
+[DATASET.md](https://dataset.md) is our Markdown template created to serve as a standard for capturing the essentials of any dataset.